 At Penda Trust, we seek to raise awareness on important causes through photography.
-We were honoured to have Cape Town photographer Sarah Isaacs volunteer her time to document a female empowerment program one of Cape Town’s underprivileged communities – with a powerful series of portraits as a result.
+We were honoured to have Cape Town photographer Sarah Isaacs volunteer her time to document a female empowerment program in one of Cape Town’s underprivileged communities – with a powerful series of portraits as a result.
 Our intern Irene Gianotto joined Sarah on one of these projects took place in Fikelela Orphan and Vulnerable Care Centre.

 There is excitement on the Mamas’ faces and you can feel a positive vibe spread all around as you enter the colourful rooms where the lessons take place.
 They are learning how to write letters on Word documents and even using Excel (my first thought was: I should bring my mum here as well).
 After introducing ourselves, Sarah started to look for good backgrounds for her pictures and I had the chance to see what was going on with the lessons.
 Every new task is welcomed by excitement and the women’s progress in just a couple of classes is impressive.
 I also had a chance to chat with Zandi, the amazing woman who is in charge of coordinating the different Girl Impact projects, who has been writing about gender equality issues.
 Computer skills will help her raise awareness with a much wider audience.

 Sometime we forget the amount of potential hiding, or just sleeping, inside each of us.
 Being provided with the right tools and possibilities to use them is an incredible step towards personal growth and creating the basis for a future impact on others.
 With the Mamas being constantly in touch with babies and kids, empowering them with knowledge and self-confidence may be an important loop in this virtuous circle.